Pre-workout supplements are known to improve anaerobic strength and most bodybuilders and power sports athletes can attest to this.

 The main goal of pre-workout supplements, based on the research but contrary to most pre-workout claims, is to enhance the feelings or perception of a superbly charged workout,

-Is Taking Pre-Workout Before Cardio Bad For You?
+Is Taking Pre-Workout Before Cardio Bad?

 Taking pre-workout before your cardio workout is not bad for you if you have no underlying health issues and lead an active life with a proper diet.